mrapp-ke/Boomer-Datasets/README.md

 This dataset consists of medical abstracts from the MeSH categories of the year 1991 that should be assigned to 23 cardiovascular disease categories.

+### Plant-GO

+*Jianhua Xu, Jiali Liu, Jing Yin, and Chengyu Sun.
+A multi-label feature extraction algorithm via maximizing feature variance and feature-label dependence simultaneously.
+Knowledge-Based Systems 98, pp. 172 — 184, 2016.*

+This dataset is used to predict the sub-cellular locations of proteins according to their sequences.
+It contains 978 sequences for Plant species.
+Both the GO (Gene ontology) features and PseAAC (including 20 amino acid, 20 pseudo-amino acid and 400 diptide components) are provided.
+There are 12 subcellular locations (cell membrace, cell wall, chloroplast, cytoplasm, endoplasmic reticulum, extracellular, golgi apparatus, mitochondrion, nucleus, peroxisome, plastid, and vacuole).

 ### Reuters-K500

 *Grigorios Tsoumakas and Ioannis Vlahavas.
 Random k-Labelsets: An Ensemble Method for Multilabel Classification.
 In Proceedings of the European Conference on Machine Learning (ECML), pp. 406–417, 2007.*